Project Materials

 In any form of academic writing, you must make it clear to the reader what parts of your work are original and what parts are based on the work of others.
 If the idea is not your own, you must give credit to the original author whether you are summarizing, paraphrasing, or quoting them.

-This doesn't to generally known facts.
+This doesn’t apply to generally known facts.
 You should always credit sources, even if you are unsure if something is already common knowledge, or you can always ask your lecturer for clarification.
 Following the guidelines below can help you properly cite your sources, ensuring that your work is both accurate and transparent.

 GUIDELINES FOR CITING SOURCES FOR YOUR RESEARCH PAPER